PorticoEstate/enkel_klient/README.md

 ---

+## 🔗 Relationship to PorticoEstate-v2

+This project (EnkelKlient) serves as a modern frontend for selected modules and workflows of the [PorticoEstate-v2](https://github.com/PorticoEstate/PorticoEstate-v2) property management system.
+It provides a user-friendly, accessible, and mobile-ready interface for forms and processes that are powered by the PorticoEstate-v2 backend.
+Data submitted through EnkelKlient forms is processed and stored by PorticoEstate-v2 APIs and services.

+---

+## 📤 Two-Phase Form Submission (with File Attachments)

+EnkelKlient supports a robust two-phase form submission process for forms that include file uploads:

+1. **Phase 1: Submit Form Data**
+   - The user reviews and submits all non-file form fields.
+   - The form data is sent to the backend and a record is created (with a unique ID).
+   - After successful submission, the form fields are locked to prevent further editing.

+2. **Phase 2: Upload Files**
+   - The user uploads any required files, which are attached to the previously created record.
+   - File uploads are tracked with progress indicators and error handling.
+   - Only after all files are uploaded is the submission process considered complete.

+**Why two phases?**
+- This approach ensures that form data is never lost due to file upload errors or interruptions.
+- It allows for better error handling, user feedback, and compliance with accessibility standards.
+- Users can retry file uploads without re-entering all form data.

+**User Experience:**
+- The UI guides users through both phases, showing clear progress and locking fields after Phase 1.
+- If no files are attached, the form is submitted in a single step.

+For technical details, see `src/js/extensions/form-confirmation.js` and the [docs/](docs/) folder.

+---

 ## 🧑‍💻 Quickstart Guide for New Developers

 Welcome to EnkelKlient!
 This guide will help you get started quickly and explains how to add new forms, translations, and features.